HugPhiluu/PhilSort/README.md

   </a>
 </div>

-# Phil's Lab Add-ons
+# PhilSorter

-Welcome to **Phil's Lab** — my tiny lil' collection of tools for VRChat and Unity creators!
-This repository is the home for all current and future add-ons, utilities, and packages I make.
-Whether you're looking for something to streamline your workflow or add new features to your projects, you'll find it here.

-## 📦 Available Tools

-This repository is home to a growing collection of utilities and add-ons for Unity and VRChat creators.
-Each tool is designed to make your workflow smoother and more efficient.
-As new tools are released, they will be listed here!

-### PhilSort

-**PhilSort** is a simple, fast, and user-friendly tool for organizing your Unity project folders.
-Once set up, you can move folders to your configured target locations in just three clicks.
-Key features include:
+**PhilSorter** is a simple, fast, and user-friendly Unity Editor tool for organizing your Unity project folders.
+It allows you to configure target folders and quickly move assets or folders to these targets with just a few clicks.

-More tools and add-ons will be added here in the future — stay tuned!
+## What does PhilSorter do?

+PhilSorter provides a custom Editor window and context menu integration in Unity.
+Its main features include:

+- **Configurable Target Folders:** Set up and manage a list of target folders for your project.
+- **Quick Move:** Move selected folders or assets to any configured target folder in just a few clicks.
+- **Category Support:** Organize your targets into categories for better structure.
+- **History:** View a history of your move actions and quickly jump to previous locations.
+- **Settings:** Customize behavior, enable debug logs, and try experimental features.
+- **Localization:** Multi-language support for the UI.
+- **Safety:** Confirmation dialogs, script warnings, and undo support for safe operations.

+PhilSorter is designed to streamline project organization for Unity and VRChat creators, making it easy to keep your project tidy and well-structured.

 ---

 ## 📖 About This Listing

 This repository is published as a VCC-compatible package listing.
-You can browse, search, and add any of my tools directly from the [landing page](https://hugphiluu.github.io/PhilsLab/).
+You can browse, search, and add PhilSorter directly from the [landing page](https://hugphiluu.github.io/PhilsLab/).
 The listing is always up-to-date with the latest releases.

 ---